 The main benefit in doing one of the longer walks is that it tends to go higher - meaning you get the really spectacular views of the villages.
 These routes are also quieter, so there's most space for walking, taking a break and photos without crowds of people.
 The Cinque Terre are famous for the terraced vineyards on the clifftops, and the higher paths (some of which are practically goat tracks) take you through them, along with colourful flowers and amazing views of the ocean.
 Just make sure you go prepared with enough water and snacks (unlike us).

 Whatever your path, stay in Monterosso for dinner.
 One of the bigger towns, there's a large, sandy beach if you want to have a swim after your walk.
 Otherwise, try one of the lovely restaurants in the town - the seafood risotto we had at a tiny restaurants in Monterosso was one of our best meals in Italy.

+During your stay in Liguria, take the opportunity to visit these two towns.
 While Portofino is a household name, Santa Margherita is probably one of the loveliest towns in the Italian Riviera.
 With pretty coloured buildings, a walkable harbour and some great food and restaurant options, Santa Margherita is an affordable alternative to Portofino.
 Its good train and bus connections also make it a great base for exploring the region.

 From Santa Margherita, you can take a ferry to Portofino or you can walk along the coast.
 I suggest you walk there - the route hugs the coastline, you can see villas and resorts tucked into the hillside and stop at pebbled beaches for a swim.
 The water is visible all the way - dark blue, silky and tempting - until you finally reach the rocky inlet and tiny town of Portofino.